 Now we come to the key features that make Bella one-of-a-kind.
 Beyond your traditional Checking and Savings accounts, users will also have what the app calls a Karma account.
 Funds placed in this account won’t directly benefit you but will instead be tapped to “pay it forward” to other Bella customers via random acts of kindness.
 What’s more, as the app assigns your funds to someone else, you’ll be notified that you’ve “picked up [user’s] tab.”

-Currently, customers can only keep $20 in their Karma account at any given time.
-This means that, if you have $5 left, you can only deposit a maximum of $15 into it.
-Also, your participation in the Karma account program does not impact your ability to receive Bella Surprises — but, hey, it’s called “karma” for a reason.
+Previously, customers could only keep $20 in their Karma account at any given time.
+However, it seems that this has since changed and I’m not clear on whether a Karma limit currently exists.
+In any case, your participation in the Karma account program does not impact your ability to receive Bella Surprises — but, hey, it’s called “karma” for a reason.

 By the way, if you’re curious, you can view the aforementioned BellaLovesMe100 Index tab to see recent “acts of love” including Karma transactions and Bella Surprises.